GoogleCloudPlatform/healthcare-federated-access-services/prepare_project.md

 *  etc.

-**Tip:** if over time your deployment environment does not match your expectations and it was deployed using `project_init.bash`, then you may wish run `project_init.bash` again to see if a rebuild of your environment fixes the problem.
+**Tip:** if over time your deployment environment does not match your expectations and it was deployed using `prepare_project.bash`, then you may wish run `prepare_project.bash` again to see if a rebuild of your environment fixes the problem.